Hikes

 Public transport

-From Brig train station, take the post bus to Ried-Brig valley station.
-Take the cable car up to Rosswald to the starting point of the hike heading towards the Bortelhütte.
-At the destination, you can take the post bus again, which takes you back to the train station in Brig.
+From Brig train station, take the post bus to the Ried-Brig valley station stop.
+Take the cable car up to Rosswald, the starting point of the hike towards the Bortelhütte.
+At the destination, you can again take the post bus, which will take you back to Brig train station.

 Approach

-It is worthwhile to switch to public transport in Brig (see description of public transport access).
+It is worth switching to public transport in Brig (see description of public transport access).

 Parking